Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ```
 A load-balancer probe is not required for automatic OS upgrades, but it is highly recommended.

-## How to manually trigger a rolling upgrade

-1) Make a post request to `/subscriptions/<subId>/resourceGroups/<rgName>/Microsoft.Compute/virtualMachineScaleSets/<vmssName>/osRollingUpgrade`
-Calls to this API will only change the OS disks of your machine if there is a new OS to update your VMs to, and it will conform to the rolling upgrade policies you specify in the rollingUpgradePolicy section of the vmss configuration.

-2) Change the OS version in your VMSS.

-Note: you can have the OS version set to "latest" in your VMSS properties.
-However a manually triggered rolling upgrade will only take place after a newer version of the corresponding OS image has been published.

-CRP API version is 2017-03-30

-## How to manually trigger a rolling reimage
-Sometimes you may want to just re-set your existing scale set to factory settings.
-For example you have a stateless app and want to trigger the VMs extensions to re-run.
-As part of this preview, you can trigger a rolling reimage of a scale set with the following REST API call: `/virtualMachineScaleSet/<scaleSetName>/osRollingUpgrade?forceReimage=true`

-## Manual rolling upgrade FAQ

-Q. When a particular batch of VMs is picked for upgrade.
-Does this model ensure the existing HTTP connections are allowed to drain, and no new HTTP requests will be routed to the VMs in this batch, till deployment is complete?

-A. We do not move onto the next batch until the previous batch has completed being upgraded.
-In order to get the behavior that you are requesting you will need to add a custom health probe for your load balancer, and you need to start reporting unhealthy on your custom health probe when your OS receives a shutdown notification.
-You need to delay OS shutdown until you are no longer receiving traffic (you have been reporting unhealthy on your health probe for long enough).

-There is no in built mechanism, the recommendation is to stop and start traffic using custom load balancer probes.

-You are right about health probes not supporting http, although it is my understanding that that feature may be forthcoming (not sure what the product plan is there though)

-The health probe need not be you website though, you can create a synthetic API that responds healthy always unless you are undergoing an update, or about to undergo an update or reboot.

-There is no in built mechanism for draining, it is up to your app to stop and start traffic using custom loadbalancer probes.
-E.g. you can create a synthetic API that responds healthy always unless you are undergoing an update, or about to undergo an update or reboot.

 ## Example templates

 ### Automatic rolling upgrades - Ubuntu 16.04-LTS